Yes. Currently, subsidy is available only at our Commercial Locations. Please check the Government of Alberta site to see if you are eligible:

 Your child can start in September and will be placed in the appropriate program based on age, see below.

 The Regular Program Year is from September - June (we do allow students to join later in the program year based on availability)

 If your child is 2 and is not eligible for the unparented Prep Program.

 If your child turns 3 by December 31st of the Program Year

 If your child turns 4 by December 31st of the Program Year

 Afterschool Learning Program

 If your child is in Grades 1-3, they would be eligible for our Afterschool Learning Program that enhances Math and Literacy Skills.

 Let us know if you have any questions.

-We are experts in providing your child with an age-appropriate structured early learning education.
+Unfortunately not, we are experts in providing your child with an age-appropriate structured early learning education.